timsherrell/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-We are going to setup a local server on our computer and use that to run osTicket - an open source, free ticketing system.
-Later we will configure that system but here we will install various depedencies and get it up and running.
+In this tutorial we are going to setup a local server with IIS (Internet Information Services) in Windows.
+This is so we can later setup the free ticketing system osTicket running on the server.
+I have another tutorial dedicated to that.

 First hit Windows Key + R to bring up the "Run" dialog box.
-In the field type "optionalfeature."
+In the field type "optionalfeature" and hit enter.
 This will bring up the "Windows Features" window.

+Alternatively, we can right-click on the Start button and click 'Run,' then type "optionalfeatures" and hit enter.

 <p>
 <img src="https://github.com/timsherrell/osticket-prereqs/assets/144177449/dda6d761-63bd-4a9f-8ca6-c68d3a52f574"/>